 Homework Grading Policy: Homework may be submitted up to 1 week late for a score of 85% of what its on-time score would have been.
-Homework that is more than 1 week late is not accepted.
+Homework that is more than 1 week late may be submitted, at most one per calendar week, for a score of 50% of what its on-time score would have been.
 When computing your homework average, your lowest scoring homework is dropped.

 Homework Workshops: Homework workshop sessions will be held once a week.
 The workshops are dedicated to working on the current homework assignment in small groups.
 Students are encouraged to make serious attempts to solve some problems before the weekly sessions.
 Students will discuss the problems, brainstorm ideas, and find solutions together.
 The instructor will be available for assistance and to offer hints.
 Attendance is optional but recommended.
-The instructor reserves the right to cancel the evening homework sessions if they are consistently not sufficiently well-attended.

-Exams: We will have a midterm exam in class on Thurs.
-Oct 10.
-The final exam is Friday, Dec.
-20, 11am-1pm.
-If your final exam score is larger than your midterm exam score, then I will replace your midterm score with your final score.
+Exams: We will have a midterm exam in class on Friday, March 7.
+The final exam is Tuesday, May 6, 2pm-4pm.
+If your final exam score is larger than your midterm exam score, then your final exam score will replace your midterm score.
 All students must take the final exam during the scheduled exam period, unless specifically exempted by university rules.